Brought to you by PebbleGo

 6. Digging into Dinosaurs

 Even though they’re now extinct, dinosaurs remain some of the most popular animals with kids.
 Once you get your students researching, they can learn so much about these magnificent animals that came before us.

-LEARNING: Help your students define these terms: paleontology and paleontologist.
+LEARNING: Help your students define the words “paleontology” and “paleontologist.”
 Next, encourage your kids to research different types of dinosaurs.
 Have them answer questions like: What were some of the big ones?
 Which ones could fly?
-What did the different types of dinosaurs eat?
+What did different types of dinosaurs eat?
 These will all be important questions to answer before you dive into a project.

 DOING: You can steal the sponge idea mentioned above to also create dinosaur tracks.
 Or for the ambitious teacher, create your very own giant dinosaur skeleton.
 This teacher outlined the shape for her students and then let them use packing peanuts and empty cardboard tubes to fill the inside.

 Source: The Owl Teacher

 Whether you’re looking for a good Earth Day activity or you just want to teach your students more about environmental issues we are facing around the world, you can bring home the message by studying water pollution.
 This is a topic that affects millions every single day.

 LEARNING: First, learn about the different types of pollution with your students.
 Air and water pollution are two big ones to start with.
 Help your kids learn the difference between these two and what they look like.
 Then ask them a question like, how could pollution affect animals, humans, and the future?
 Questions like this might seem too big for little minds, but they can handle it!